GAM-team/GAM/wiki/Cloud-Identity-Groups-Membership.md

 that shows that setting for the group and adds the column `category` that shows whether the member is `external` or `internal`.

-The option `verifyallowexternal` causes GAM to only display `external` users in groups with `allowExternalMembers=False'.
+The option `verifyallowexternal` causes GAM to only display `external` users in groups with `allowExternalMembers=False`.

 By default, members that are groups are displayed as a single entry of type GROUP; this option recursively expands group members to display their user members.
 * `recursive` - Recursively expand group members